Social media threats not new to SCCPSS, district’s police chief says

 “At the end of the day, someone is going to get in trouble for posting this because it created a hostile environment,” Brown said.
 “So I just pray that they actually get help.”

 Officials believe the person behind the social media post is not related to SCCPSS, Enoch said.
-Campus Police is working with other agencies, including the GBI, in this ongoing investigation.
+Campus Police is working with other agencies, including the Georgia Bureau of Investigation, in this ongoing investigation.

 If you see any suspicious activity, officials urge you to report it immediately.